 On September 29, 1999, affiliates of DLJ Merchant Banking Partners II, L.P., management and other investors acquired us while subsidiaries of Bausch & Lomb Incorporated retained a portion of their equity investment in us, for total consideration of \$456.2 million.
-As a result, DLJ Merchant Banking Partners II, L.P. and some of its affiliates, whom we refer to collectively as the "DLJMB Funds", indirectly own 71.9% and subsidiaries of Bausch & Lomb Incorporated, who we refer to collectively as the "Rollover Shareholders", own 12.5% of Holdings.
+As a result, DLJ Merchant Banking Partners II, L.P. and some of its affiliates, whom we refer to collectively as the "DLJMB Funds", indirectly own 71.9% and subsidiaries of Bausch & Lomb Incorporated own 12.5% of Holdings.
 We are a wholly owned subsidiary of Holdings.
 See page 18 for more information on the financing of the recapitalization.
-We collectively refer to the Recapitalization and all related financing as the "Recapitalization."